 Often times an adjuster is assigned to your claim by the insurance company.
-Your restoration contractor will work closely with the adjuster to return the property to its pre-loss condition.
+RPI will work closely with the adjuster to return the property to its pre-loss condition.
 Your adjuster is tasked with making sure you are fully compensated and that no costs get passed on to you.

 If you contract with a public adjuster, then they will get a set percentage of compensation for the damages, and you will be responsible for the difference.

-If you want to keep the full amount owed to you from the insurance company you can manage your own claim.
-RPI and other restoration companies will assist you in getting fully compensated with no commission added.
+If you want to keep the full amount, you can manage your own claim.
+RPI can assist you in getting fully compensated as part of the restoration project.

 Once you have figured out how you want to manage your compensation money, you or your adjuster will be tasked with choosing a restoration company to do the work.
 There will be many bidders, but be aware that you are not required to accept the lowest bid.
 Find out how each company plans to do your job and go with the company that is offering the best value.
 Also, make sure repair rates correspond to prevailing standards in your area before selling your project.

 Sometimes insurance companies make the insurance claims process more challenging than it needs to be.
 They benefit from a tedious claim process because they don’t have to payout as often.
 One of the ways they delay the claims process is by not clearly specifying the information they need.
 Many people don’t know this, but insurance companies nearly always require a picture of the front of the house.
 They use this to asses the damage and confirm that the residence in question is yours.
 Make sure to include your address number and your mailbox.

 In our 20 years of dealing with insurance companies in the San Jose, California area and around the country, this is one of the most common reasons we see insurance companies deny our clients.
 It is a nominal issue, but it can be the difference between getting your damage covered or not.